 With classic Victorian lines, colorful wallpaper, and sweet stairs and detailing, this is a slightly fancier style of toddler dollhouse that would fit will in some classic homes.
-You’ll have to pick up some furniture and people to play with, but the foundation is solid. ($138.17 at the time of publication)
+You’ll have to pick up some furniture and people to play with, but the foundation is solid, and it’s available for under $150.

 This is a great starter dollhouse for a one year old or two year old since it’s basic, easy to use, and has minimal components.
 (Check the size of the pieces to remove any choking hazards for any kids under 3.)
-It also folds up to put away and is easy to store and clean.
-Other ethnicities of the people may be available depending on where you shop.
-(Right under $40 at the time of publication)
+It also folds up to put away and is easy to store and clean, and is under $60.

 If you’re looking for an epic dollhouse, this is it.
 This life-size dollhouse is giant and has so much space to create vignettes.
 It even has an elevator and garage doors that open and close.
-Clearly you need more space for this dollhouse and the assembly will take longer, but it’s a great choice if you want to go big! ($160 at the time of publication)
+Clearly you need more space for this dollhouse and the assembly will take longer, but it’s a great choice if you want to go big for under $200!